List of JoJo's Bizarre Adventure characters: Part 7: Steel Ball Run

 Sandman was a member of a Native American tribe, from which he had become ostracized from for embracing the "white man's" culture.
 He believes that the only way to stop the encroachment of his tribe's land is to play by the settlers' rules, thus he enters the Steel Ball Run race hoping to use the prize money to buy back his ancestor's land and protect his tribe.
 During the fight against Johnny Joestar and Gyro Zeppeli, Gyro uses his newfound Golden Rectangle technique to injure the overconfident Sandman, leading to his death.
 He uses the Stand called In a Silent Way (イン・ア・サイレント・ウェイ, In A Sairento Wei), (Note: "Silent Ways" in official English releases.) which is able to store sounds in objects and activate their corresponding effect when touched, similar to Echoes Act 2 from the original universe.
 Sandman's real name is Soundman (サウンドマン, Saundoman), with the former being a mispronunciation used by white settlers.

+In Japanese, he is voiced by Masaaki Mizunaka.
+In English, he is voiced by Alejandro Antonio Ruiz.